-The Associate Vice President for Information Technology is responsible for administering and enforcing this policy.
-Questions concerning this policy should be directed in writing to the Associate Vice President for Information Technology.
+The Assistant Vice President for Computing and Information Technology is responsible for administering and enforcing this policy.
+Questions concerning this policy should be directed in writing to the Assistant Vice President for Computing and Information Technology.

-Violations of these policies shall be reported in writing to the Associate Vice President for Information Technology.
-When potential damage to university computing resources or data is immediate, the Associate Vice President for Information Technology may suspend the alleged violator's access to such resources immediately.
+Violations of these policies shall be reported in writing to the Assistant Vice President for Computing and Information Technology.
+When potential damage to University computing resources or data is immediate, the Assistant Vice President for Computing and Information Technology may suspend the alleged violator's access to such resources immediately.
 Notice of such suspension shall be communicated to the alleged violator promptly.
-Ordinarily the Associate Vice President for Information Technology will discuss the alleged violation with parties involved and/or the individual's supervisor, instructor, or dean, as appropriate.
-If the problem cannot be resolved, the Associate Vice President for Information Technology may refer alleged violations of this policy to the appropriate administrator or judicial body.
+Ordinarily the Assistant Vice President for Computing and Information Technology will discuss the alleged violation with parties involved and/or the individual's supervisor, instructor, or dean, as appropriate.
+If the problem cannot be resolved, the Assistant Vice President for Computing and Information Technology may refer alleged violations of this policy to the appropriate administrator or judicial body.

-For more information, contact James Hammond, Associate Vice President for Information Technology.
+For more information, contact Patrice Bruneau, Assistant Vice President for Computing and Information Technology.

 Please forward complaints to email@example.com.